Academic and Need-based Resources

 The Rootstock food pStudents experiencing food insecurity are invited to visit the College of Forestry Rootstock pantry, located on the first floor of Peavy Forest Science Center.
 The pantry is stocked with a number of items and can be visited as often as needed.
 The Rootstock food pantry will reopen for fall term beginning Wednesday, September 28th.
 Hours will be 11:00 am – 2:00 pm..
 Students can also visit the OSU Basic Needs Center for additional resources and help signing up for SNAP benefits.

 Academic Success Center

-ASC workshops are offered weeks 2-9 of Spring Term 2022!
+ASC workshops are offered every week of Winter Term 2022!
 Topics include: Motivation, Test Prep & the Science of Learning and Concentration, Distraction, & Effective Studying.
 Registration and schedule available here.